hi-ban/charger-boy/README.md

 <img src="images/008.gif"><br>

 ## STEP 9:
 Solder additional cables to connect the battery (B+, B-).
-The third cable (TMP) is optional, you only need it if your battery has a thermistor cable and you have previously enabled the battery overheat protection.
+The third cable (TMP) is optional, you only need it if your battery has a thermistor cable and you have previously enabled the battery overheat protection (see <a href="https://github.com/hi-ban/charger-boy/blob/main/README.md#pcb-configuration">PCB CONFIGURATION</a>).
 <img src="images/009.gif"><br>

 ## STEP 10: